How can we protect ourselves from catching COVID-19?

 Keep in mind that testing in many countries around the world is limited.

-The cost of a test is 120 leva, and this includes a flu test as well.
 Test results should be ready in two days and must be confirmed by the national laboratory.
 Those who test positive are then put under quarantine at home or hospitalized if their condition is more serious.

 Even if you are unable to be tested, experts advise that if you have symptoms you should act as if you are contagious.
 If you live with other people, use a separate bathroom.
 If this is not possible, every surface you touch needs to be disinfected right away to avoid putting others at risk.
 Ask a friend to bring you supplies, and if this is not possible, wear a mask to avoid infecting others.